 Lovina Beach Hotel – Convenient and unpretentious mid-priced option that welcomes families.

-First built in 1953; extensively renovated and extended since, but retaining its genuine original charm.
+First built in 1953 and extensively renovated and extended since, but still retains its genuine original charm.
 Rooms are removed from the constant traffic and many face the sea.
 The gardens are delightful and the decent-sized pool never feels crowded.
 Standard Rooms only offer fans but the more comfortable and secluded bungalows feature air-con, traditional rattan furniture, and appealing patios.
 Family Bungalows are bright, surprisingly spacious, and a particularly good value.
 The beach is grey sanded (not white), but in front of the hotel, unusually clean, shaded, and picturesque with swaying palms.
 The hotel is a short walk (via the beach or road) from Lovina’s best selection of shops and cafés in Kalibukbuk.

 Lovina Beach Hotel – The Location

 - Address: Jalan Raya Kalibukbuk (also called Jalan Seririt), the main road through Lovina and along the north coast of Bali.

 - Area: Faces the beach about 200m (via the beach or road) west of the limited facilities at Kalibukbuk, the main tourist area within Lovina, which stretches about 7 km along the coast.

 - How to Get There: No metered taxis or chartered cars from the airport will come this far (3-4 hours).
 Check under Local Transport below for other ways to reach Lovina.
 Ferries from Java arrive every few minutes at Gilimanuk.
 From there, take a bus to Singaraja and get off at the traffic light in Kalibukbuk after about 2 hours.

 - Handy to: Dolphin tours.

 - Guests: Caters well to all and actively encourages families, though most guests seem to be couples under about 40.